-If you’re heading to Japan in February, it’d be a crime not to visit the Sapporo Snow Festival – called Yuki Matsuri in Japanese.
-Held in the city of Sapporo on northerly Hokkaido Island, the festival is celebrated by building giant sculptures out of ice and snow – not to mention plenty of festive food, drink, games and fun.
+If you’re heading to Japan in the winter, particularly February, it’d be a crime not to visit the Sapporo Snow Festival – called Yuki Matsuri in Japanese.
+Held in the city of Sapporo on northerly Hokkaido Island, the festival is celebrated by building giant sculptures out of ice and snow – not to mention plenty of festive food, drink, games, ice sculptures and fun.
 Ever wanted to see a giant replica of the Great Pyramids in snow?
 Now you can.

 8. Red-crowned Cranes

-No-one does winter illuminations quite like Japan.
+No-one does bright illuminations quite like Japan in the winter.
 As soon as the Halloween decorations are out of the shops, every tree, building and shop front is festooned with twinkling lights in every conceivable color, and some parks and gardens put on truly incredible spectacles using millions of bulbs.
 Tokyo Midtown in the capital, the Sagamiko Resort Pleasure Forest in Kanagawa, and the Nabana no Sato Winter Illumination near Nagoya are all particularly good.

 This beautiful, chocolate-box-worthy village in the Japanese Alps is a UNESCO World Heritage Site – and it’s never more beautiful than when cloaked in a blanket of snow, its steep-pitched wooden farmhouses looking like the gingerbread house out of Hansel and Gretel are a winter season must-see and is definitely worth the travel!

 11. You can actually see Mount Fuji